-- (i) A person or a close member of that person's family is related to the Group if that person: - (a) has control or joint control over the Group; - (b) has significant influence over the Group; or - (c) is a member of the key management personnel of the Group or of a parent of the Group. - (ii) An entity is related to the Group if any of the following conditions applies: - (a) the entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiaries is related to the others); - (b) one entity is an associate or joint venture of the other entity for an associate or joint venture of a member of a group which the other entity is a member); - (c) both entities are joint ventures of the same third party; - (d) one entity is a joint venture of a third entity and the other entity is an associate of the third entity; - (e) the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group.
-If the Group is itself such a plan, the sponsoring employees are also related to the Group; - (f) the entity is controlled or jointly controlled by a person identified in (i); or - (g) a person identified in (i) (a) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).
+- (ii) An entity is related to the Group if any of the following conditions applies: - (a) the entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiaries is related to the others); - (b) one entity is an associate or joint venture of the other entity for an associate or joint venture of a member of a group which the other entity is a member); - (c) both entities are joint ventures of the same third party; - (d) one entity is a joint venture of a third entity and the other entity is an associate of the third entity; - (e) the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group.
+If the Group is itself such a plan, the sponsoring employees are also related to the Group; - (f) the entity is controlled or jointly controlled by a person identified in (i); or - (g) a person identified in (i) (a) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (h) The equity, or any member of a group of which it is a part, provides key management personnel services to the Group or the Group's parent.